 How Do Turbo Chargers Work?

-A turbocharger compresses air and forces it into the engine to improve power production.
+A turbo engine compresses air and forces it into the engine to improve power production.
 It is made up of a turbine and a compressor.
 The engine’s exhaust gases power the turbine.
 At the same time, the compressor compresses the air entering the engine, allowing more fuel to be used efficiently and providing more power and torque.

 Turbo Failure Symptoms